slaclab/smurf-server-scripts/docker_scripts/README.md

 ```

 The slot number is optional:
-- If the slot number is specified, then the released docker will run in that particular slot number; the container can be started simply bu running the `run.sh` script.
+- If the slot number is specified, then the released docker will run in that particular slot number; the container can be started simply by running the `run.sh` script.
-- On the other hand, if the slot number is not specified, then the docker can run in any slot number, the `run.sh` script will accept the slot number as an argument, in the following way: `run.sh -N <slot_number>`.
+- On the other hand, if the slot number is not specified, then the docker can run against any slot number, the `run.sh` script will accept the slot number as an argument, in the following way: `run.sh -N <slot_number>`.
 In the default release directory the `<slot_number>` directory will be called `slotN`.

 ### Full system, for Firmware development